kim-codes/msbuild-ca-connection/README.md

 #### How to stay productive when working remotely | Frank Boucher

 Tons of tips and tricks to stay productive, not forget your deadline, stay motivated, and still, have a life as a remote worker.

+### Surprise Guest

+Brendan Burns joined us during the session to say hi and answer any question.

+He said updates about Azure Arc-enabled Kubernetes clusters now in public preview:

+ > Microsoft is delivering the public preview of Azure Arc-enabled Kubernetes that lets customers inventory, organize, manage and govern their Kubernetes clusters at scale from Azure, including Open Shift, across their datacenters, multicloud and Azure Stack Hub.
+Visit the [Azure Blog](https://azure.microsoft.com/en-us/blog/code-collaborate-and-ship-your-apps-from-anywhere/) to learn more.

+And recommended [Effective DevOps](https://www.oreilly.com/library/view/effective-devops/9781491926291/) by Jennifer David and Ryn Daniels

 ### Tech for Good
 #### Humanitarian Toolbox: Building Open Source Software to Help During a Crisis | Richard Campbell